 St. Patrick, Ireland’s patron saint, used the Shamrock to explain the mystery of the Holy Trinity to the native Irish, back in the 5th century.
 Its' three leaves represent Father, the Son and the Holy Spirit, three deities in one.

-This sterling silver shamrock comes complete with a gold plated smaller shamrock nestled in the centre, hung on an 18" sterling silver chain.
+This sterling silver shamrock comes complete with a 14ct gold smaller shamrock nestled in the centre, hung on an 18" sterling silver chain.

 Size 12mm X 15mm